An exhibition approaching the disaster area, Yokohama, photographed by street photographers

 I would like to introduce Yoshinosuke Nishino.
-Born in October 1881 (Meiji 14) in Hinode-cho, Naka-ku, Yokohama, Yoshinosuke Nishino aspired to become a photographer, and in the first year of the Taisho era he was engaged in the photography business there.
-After that, he opened a photo studio in Kamakura and changed his name to "Kaichi" in the first year of Showa, 1952.(Showa 27) He died in October.
+Yoshinosuke Nishino, who was born in October 1881 (Meiji 14) in what is now Hinode-cho, Naka-ku, Yokohama, aspired to become a photographer, and in the first year of the Taisho era, he ran a photography business there.
+After that, he opened a photo studio in Kamakura, changed his name to "Kaichi" in the first year of the Showa era, and died in October 1952 (Showa 27).

-[Date and time] January 30th (Sat) - April 18th (Sun) 9:30 - 16:30 (Admission is until 16:00)
+[Date and time] January 30 (Sat) - April 18 (Sun) 9:30 - 16:30 (admission until 16:00)

-[Organizer] (Public interest incorporated foundation) Yokohama City Furusato History Foundation
+[Organizer] (public interest incorporated foundation) Yokohama City Furusato History Foundation

-[TEL] 045-201-2100 (Yokohama Archives of History Museum)
+[TEL] 045-201-2100 (Yokohama Port Archives)